theukedge/shortcodes-to-show-or-hide-content/readme.txt

 `[time-restrict-repeat type="monthly" ondate="25" offdate="05" ontime="17:00:00" offtime="08:00:00"]
 We are exceptionally busy at the end of each billing cycle.
 Please bear with us!
 [/time-restrict-repeat]`

+And lastly, an annual schedule takes the following form:

+`[time-restrict-repeat type="annually" onmonth="June" offmonth="August" ondate="01" offdate="31"]
+I'm currently in the mountains enjoying the summer!
+[/time-restrict-repeat]`

+You can cross over the end of the month or even the end of the year, and apply times to your start and end dates, e.g.

+`[time-restrict-repeat type="annually" onmonth="December" ondate="24" offmonth="January" offdate="05" ontime="17:00:00" offtime="08:00:00"]
+Our employees are currently enjoying time with their families for Christmas.
+We'll be back after the New Year.
+[/time-restrict-repeat]`

 If you’re feeling creative, you can even nest shortcodes to account for multiple concurrent conditions.
 Since you cannot nest shortcodes with the same name, you need to add -2 or -3 to time-restrict-repeat in your shortcode (e.g. `[time-restrict-repeat-2]`).